 Modern Printing = Less Inventory = More Flexibility

-With current digital print technology this decision-making process may be a lot simpler than you think.
-It’s certainly a lot simpler then it was five years ago.
-The new production-level digital print engines now make it possible to print short runs (less than 100 units) at a very reasonable per unit cost.
-This means less inventory, greater content flexibility, and if you’re working with the right production house, high quality print.
+With current digital print technology, this decision-making process may be a lot simpler than you think.
+It’s certainly a lot simpler than it was five years ago.
+The new production-level digital print engines now make it possible to print short runs (less than 100 units) at a very reasonable per-unit cost.
+This means less inventory, greater content flexibility and, if you’re working with the right production house, high-quality print.

 When I talk to publication managers, they sometimes tell me they’re skeptical about digital print quality.
-Many managers still feel if they move to short run digital print engines and away from offset production that they will sacrifice quality in order to get to cost-effective short-run production.
+Many managers still feel that if they move to digital print engines and away from offset production, they will sacrifice quality in order to get to cost-effective short-run production.
 This does not have to be the case.
-With today’s technology there is no reason why short-run digital print quality cannot be as good as or better than longer run offset print quality.
+With today’s technology, there is no reason why short-run digital print quality cannot be as good as (or better than) longer-run offset print quality.
 You no longer have to trade print quality when going to shorter run lengths.
 The key is finding the right vendor with the right equipment.

 Without the right production house, their fears may be justified.
 Many print houses do not use production-quality digital print engines for print-on-demand production, and this has given short-run digital print production a bad name.
-Quality issue may come in the form of tracking marks, missing pages, poor page orientation, curled paper and poor resolution.
-These problems are all symptom of not using a production-quality digital print engine.
-If you’re working with a true production house and not a quick-print shop, most of these problems and quickly be eliminated.
+Quality issues may come in the form of tracking marks, missing pages, poor page orientation, curled paper or poor resolution.
+These problems are all symptoms of not using a production-quality digital print engine.
+If you’re working with a true production house and not a quick-print shop, most of these problems can be eliminated quickly.

-The true production-quality digital print engines avoid many of the above problems by allowing you to insert covers, tabs and color pages inline without disrupting the production cycle.
-With inline insertion, you eliminate the need for collators and manual insertion where many of the quality issues arise.
+True production-quality digital print engines avoid many of the above problems by allowing you to insert covers, tabs and color pages inline without disrupting the production cycle.
+With inline insertion, you eliminate the need for collators and manual insertion, which is where many of the quality issues arise.